Phenom Boxing Gloves: Are They Worth the Hype in the U.S. Market?

 Sizing, Fit & Wrist Support

-• Wrist wraps nest cleanly inside the glove compartment
+• Wraps sit cleanly inside the hand compartment without bunching

 Price & Value in the U.S. Market